The Cost To Frame A House In 2023

 Since commercial projects are run on tighter deadlines with stricter regulations, workers require more skill to finish the job on time.
 This causes commercial projects to cost more.

 Home sheathing is the protective barrier attached to your frame that strengthens insulation and provides a base for your home’s siding.
-Exterior sheathing increases the cost for framing your home by $2 to $8 per square foot.1 If house wraps are used to protect the sheathing, then this could cost extra.
+Exterior sheathing increases the cost for framing your home by $2 to $8 per square foot1.
+If house wraps are used to protect the sheathing, it may also increase your framing costs by $0.50 to $1 per square foot.1

 The two materials primarily used in house framings are lumber and steel.
-While lumber’s price per square foot is lower and it’s easier to work with, steel is more lightweight and durable.
+While lumber prices are usually lower, current economic factors are impacting its price and availability.
+Overall, lumber is generally cheaper and easier to work with, however, steel is more lightweight and durable.

 Cost Per Square Foot

-While the costs of framing basements and garages are on the lower end, ceilings and roofs are costlier.
+Costs vary depending on which area of the house you need framed.
+While the costs of framing basements and garages are on the lower end, ceilings and roofs are more costly.

 Basement Framing Costs

-Framing for basement walls in established homes run on the inexpensive side at about $5 per square foot.1 Basements aren’t load bearing and don’t require much planning, which lowers labor costs.
+Framing for basement walls in established homes run on the inexpensive side at about $5 per square foot.1 Basement framing in an existing building isn’t load-bearing and won’t require much planning, which lowers labor costs.

 Roof Framing Costs